cnbbooks/lfe-sicp/ch2/example-arithmetic-operationsfor-rational-numbers.md

 ok
 ```

 As the final example shows, our rational-number implementation does not reduce rational numbers to lowest terms.
 We can remedy this by changing ``make-rat/2``.
-If we have a ``gcd/2`` procedure like the one in the section [Greatest Common Divisors]() that produces the greatest common divisor of two integers, we can use ``gcd/2`` to reduce the numerator and the denominator to lowest terms before constructing the pair:
+If we have a ``gcd/2`` function like the one in the section [Greatest Common Divisors]() that produces the greatest common divisor of two integers, we can use ``gcd/2`` to reduce the numerator and the denominator to lowest terms before constructing the pair:

 ```lisp
 (defun make-rat (n d)